 Best First Aid Kit for the Car

-The Coleman Expedition First Aid Kit was designed for camping, but I actually recommend this one for keeping in your car.
-It’s the perfect size for a glovebox and its contents are designed for meeting life’s little mishaps when you’re far from home.
-Having two kids as I do, I know minor injuries are always just a split second away, so the fact that this kit has six different types of bandages is comforting when we’re miles from our house, not to mention from a store (or hospital).
-It also includes plenty of antiseptic and antibiotic products as well as gloves, gauze, and adhesive tape so it will let you treat even larger or deeper gashes.
-Just add your own burn relief gel and you’ll be good to go.
+Like everything else in its catalog, Coleman’s All-Purpose kit is portable, affordable, and smartly designed.
+Smaller than a standard lunch box, it’s the perfect size for a glovebox, and this kit’s contents are designed for life’s little mishaps when you’re away from home.
+Minor injuries are always a split second away, so the fact that this kit has six different types of bandages is comforting.
+It also includes plenty of antiseptic and antibiotic products as well as gloves, gauze, and adhesive tape, so it will let you treat larger or deeper gashes.
+Just add your own burn relief gel, and you’ll be good to go.

-Having been stung on the face by a yellow jacket last week, let me tell you this: being stung on the face by a yellow jacket sucks.
-I didn’t have to turn to my handy Sawyer Extractor Pump Kit, as the pain faded fast enough and I could see no evidence of a stinger hanging out of my cheek.
-For bad stings from bees, or, say, scorpions, or if you are bitten by a venomous snake, an Extractor Pump Kit isn’t just a matter of mitigating discomfort, it might be the difference between unpleasantness and serious medical danger.
-The kit contains a razor and prep pads or clearing the skin around your bit or sting and a high powered suction pump that can literally suck poison/venom right out of your body.
+Even the best insect repellent can only protect you so much.
+Play outside long enough, and you’re bound to get bit or stung.
+Most first-aid kits include only basic insect and snake bite tools.
+As the name implies, Sawyer Products’ Venom Extractor and Suction Pump Kit is specifically designed to tackle bites and stings in the field.
+The kit contains a razor and prep pads for clearing the skin around your wound and a high-powered suction pump that can suck the poison or venom right out.
 It can reduce the severity of everything from a mosquito bite to a rattlesnake strike to a scorpion sting to a hornet attack — no need to orally suck out venom or cut an X into the skin.
-In fact, don’t try either of those things even if you left your Extractor Pump Kit at home as they just make it worse.
+(In fact, don’t try either of those things, even if you left your Extractor Pump Kit at home as they can make things worse.)